pirate/sites-using-cloudflare/README.md

 Theoretically sites not in this list can also be affected (because an affected site could have made an API request to a non-affected one), *you should probably change all your important passwords*.

-**Submit PR's to add domains that you know are using cloudflare, or remove domains that are not affected.**
+**Submit PRs to add domains that you know are using cloudflare, or remove domains that are not affected.**

 ## Methodology